 1983 rezoning added 10 acres for landfill activities north of Coffin Butte Road, for a total of 194 acres.

-Franchisee (VLI) agrees that the approximately 56-acre parcel south of Coffin Butte Road, while zoned LS, would not be used for disposal.
+Franchisee (VLI) agrees that the approximately 56-acre parcel south of Coffin Butte Road, while zoned LS, would not be used for disposal of solid waste unless approved by a conditional use permit and Department of Enviromental Quailty permit for solid waste landfill use..

 Total acreage owned by landfill franchisee unstated.